 Next, you need to create a plan of action for when you experience intense cravings.
 For example, one option is calling someone you trust or chatting with a substance abuse treatment specialist.
 Make sure the person you trust supports your decision to overcome these urges.

 Additionally, you also need to use the 30-minute rule.
 In general, drug cravings last about that long.
 If you can get over this hump, you’re less likely to relapse.
 Overall, you should come up with things to do for 30 minutes to distract yourself from these cravings.

 It’s also important to make a list, while sober, of all of the potential consequences relapsing will cause.
-For example, you could lose your job, ruin relationships, and cause loved ones distress.
-Reading these drawbacks motivates you to avoid relapse.
+For example, you could lose your job, ruin relationships, and cause distress to loved ones.
+Reading these drawbacks motivates you to stay sober and avoid relapse.

 Let Us Help You Create a Plan